Service-Learning Requirements

 Coursework

-The revised PJHC learning requirement recognizes the service work that minors undertake in required and elective courses.
-Students may receive 1–2 “service credits” for service completed as part of the minor’s required capstone courses, SOCI 469/470 (Community Bridges) and SWGS 494/496/497.
+The PJHC recognizes the service work that minors undertake in elective courses.
+Students may receive 1–2 service-learning credits for service completed as part of the SOCI 469/470 (Community Bridges) and SWGS 494/496/497 (Seminar and Practicum in Engaged Research).
 The number of credits awarded will be determined by the amount of service work required by the student’s placement.

-The steering committee will also recognize service learning undertaken as part of electives.
-Students enrolled in a course that requires service learning may ask the committee if this service will count toward the requirement.
-Students who have successfully completed Dr. Ruth Lopez Turley’s SOCI 301 “Social Inequality” will receive one credit for service work undertaken for this course.
+Students enrolled in any course that requires service-learning may ask the committee if this service will count toward the requirement.
+Students who have successfully completed SOCI 301 “Social Inequality” will receive one credit for service work undertaken for this course.

 Student Service Clubs

-Students may receive service credit for their work with student clubs such as the Baylor College of Medicine Patient Discharge Initiative or Strive for College.
+Students may receive service credit for their work with student clubs such as the Baylor College of Medicine Patient Discharge Initiative.
 Credit awarded varies depending on the amount of service completed.
-Students who are interested in earning service credit for other student service clubs and activities should contact the program manager.
+Students who are interested in earning service credit for other student service clubs and activities should contact the Program Mentor.